sjmikler/continual-learning-with-hypernets/README.md

 * PermutedMNIST-100
     * Prepare models to compare with, i.e. models learning all tasks at once
     * ✔ Create meta model, that generates models, as in [1]
-    * Make it learn anything in continual learning scenario and generate tokens for tasks
+    * ✔ Make it learn anything in continual learning scenario and generate tokens for tasks
+    * Create evaluations that **know** what task to do now!
+    * Create evaluations that have to infer, what task to do now!
-    * Debug it, replicating results from [1]
+    * Make sure it matches results from [1]

 * Split MNIST (read [1], [2])